grknc/Satellite-Image-Classification-CNN-Fine-Tuning-NasNet-Mobile/README.md

 This project focuses on the classification of satellite images into categories such as "Cloudy", "Desert", "Green_Area", and "Water".
 The dataset is a collection of satellite images, each sized 256x256 pixels, sourced from Kaggle.
 The primary goal is to classify these images using deep learning techniques, achieving a high accuracy through fine-tuning pre-trained models.

+The core of the project is located in the src folder, which contains the main files, including:
+- satellite_image_classification.ipynb: This Jupyter notebook contains the entire workflow, from data preprocessing to model training and evaluation.

+By utilizing convolutional neural networks (CNN) and transfer learning with NasNet Mobile, the model achieves a classification accuracy of 95%.
+This setup demonstrates the effectiveness of deep learning techniques for satellite image classification tasks

 ### Key Highlights:
 - **Dataset**: Satellite images in various categories, prepared for image classification tasks.
 - **Model Architecture**: The model utilizes the **NasNet Mobile** architecture, fine-tuned to achieve **95% accuracy**.